markkvdb/Simple-RL-Simulation/README.md

 Plots can be solved using `plt.step`

-- [ ] Find model settings which will give back-orders
+- [x] Find model settings which will give back-orders

+## Note for self (02-12-2019)

+- [ ] Bug in experiment_runner which does not store results anymore when there is an event that never happes in the simulation.
+- [ ] Progress bar does not support multithreading yet.